Lukaspspsl/download_sorter/README.md

 # download_sorter
-Sorts downloaded files according to type/extension.
+Sort downloaded files according to type/extension.
+Specify your download folder in the "DOWNLOAD_DIR" constant.